• 09 May 2014

 What do you think of inter-regional cooperation and cooperation with neighbouring countries?

-Europe is still under construction and, in this sense, is not losing sight of other countries that could join the EU.
+Europe is still under building and, in this sense, is not losing sight of other countries that could join the EU.
 But, also, it has been demonstrated that community cohesion policies can be expanded to other countries in the area.
 Right now the EU is carrying out programmes to foment democratic values and the rule of law in these neighbouring countries, and it is going to cooperate more with them.
 Spain, in this sense, is very active with cooperation projects with our southern, and even eastern, neighbours, with which historically we have not had bilateral relations but which we have become closer to thanks to multiple programmes financed by the European Union.

 Spain, likewise, has fought to get the EU to maintain cooperation with Latin America, which, having achieved certain established standards of development, is no longer considered a priority zone for action.
 Our country, despite this, has defended maintenance of the action in this region, as it considers that great inequality still exists.